sayeekrish/sayeekrish.github.io/_posts/2020-07-01-serverless-api-lambda-gateway.md

 ```

-We are going to have 5 functions in total.
-List them under functions section
+We are going to have 5 API's.
+Each API will have its own function.
+List them all under functions section.

 ```yaml
 service: todos